kipolovnikov/loop-density-hic/README.md

 # 🧬 Loop Density Inference from Hi-C Data

 ### Code and data accompanying the paper
-**“Universal contact statistics of looped polymers resolve cohesin density and stoichiometry in vivo”**
+**“A universal polymer signature in Hi-C resolves cohesin loop density and supports monomeric extrusion”**
 *K. Polovnikov & D. Starkov (2025)*

 ---